otremblay/gobot/README.md

 6. echo - gobot echoes a message back to the room

+7. beer - ask gobot for a beer?

 Installing gobot
 ----------------
 First, you'll need to have golang installed:  http://golang.org/doc/install